natriumoxid/fedoraproxy/README.md

 ===========

 ### Description
-FedoraProxy: Fedora commons REST API PHP client
+FedoraProxy: Fedora commons REST API PHP client.
+Tested with Fedora commons 3.6.x.

 The FedoroProxy helps you developing a fedora commons client based on php.
 It uses the fedora commons REST API.
+It uses curl for the REST communication.
 Follwing methods are supported:

-API-A Methods:
+#### API-A Methods:

-findObjects
+- findObjects
-findNamespaces
+- findNamespaces

-API-M Methods
+#### API-M Methods

-createFoxml
+- createFoxml
-getNextPid
+- getNextPid
-getDatastream
+-getDatastream
-ingest
+- ingest
-purgeObject
+- purgeObject
-purgeDatastream
+- purgeDatastream
-purgeNamespace
+- purgeNamespace
-modifyObject
+- modifyObject
-modifyDatastream
+- modifyDatastream
-addDatastream
+- addDatastream

-Other methods
+#### Other methods

-uploadNewDatastream: This routine combines the upload operation and the add datastream operation into one single call.
+- uploadNewDatastream: This routine combines the upload operation and the add datastream operation into one single call.
 This routine also sets reasonable defaults for many of the parameters to addDatastream.

+### Installation

+### Example

 ### Version
 1.0

 ### Last Change
-07.02.2013
+13.01.2014

 ### Authors
 Franck Borel <franck.borel@ub.uni-freiburg.de>